-Another thing worth pointing out is that you’ll need to pass a final exam for your pre-licensing course.
+Another thing worth pointing out is that you’ll need to pass the real estate license exam for your pre-licensing course.
 This gets in the way of many prospective agents’ hopes of sitting in the back of their in-person classroom and playing around on their laptops as they squeeze in the mandatory hours.
 This also means you can’t stream the online modules in your computer’s background as you sit at your desk at work.

 You need to take your pre-licensing seriously, pay attention during your in-person or online training, ask questions on topics you’re confused about and do additional research to further your understanding.
 Those are the best ways to ensure you see success moving forward.

 Learn Good Test-Taking Practices

 Real estate license tests can be challenging but with the right preparation, you can pass them with flying colors.
 Your state exam prep course should cover all aspects of the exam, so it is important to remember the goal is to get a passing score.

 Learn the material, practice answering questions and create a study plan that focuses on the areas where you are weak.